-In short, a discriminating gambler, taking in all that 'local’ knowledge would have been entitled to put a bundle on Gelana winning a rainswept Olympic women’s marathon through the centre of London 2012.
+A discriminating gambler, taking in all that 'local’ knowledge, would have been entitled to put a bundle on Gelana winning a rainswept Olympic women’s marathon through the centre of London 2012.
 Gelana herself was not so sure.

-The torrential rain storms caused lots of problems, not least for Gelana, who fell at one point, but obviously picked herself up so quickly that most onlookers were unaware of the mishap; but she held up her grazed and plastered elbow at the press conference, as proof; and indicated that he knee was equally skinned.
+The torrential rainstorms caused lots of problems, not least for Gelana, who fell at one point, but obviously picked herself up so quickly that most onlookers were unaware of the mishap.
+But she held up her grazed and plastered elbow at the press conference, as proof and indicated that her knee was equally skinned.

 "I was trying to take a water bottle," she explained through an interpreter.
 "I don’t know who touched me, but it caused me to fall."
-But even she couldn’t recall at what point in the race that occurred.
-But it left an impression.
+Even she couldn’t recall at what point in the race that occurred, but it left an impression.
 "I was so cautious and careful after that, because I felt that if I fell again, I might not finish."

-Justifiably, for it continued a tradition begun by Bikila in Rome 1960, repeated by him in Tokyo 64, immediately followed by Mamo Wolde in Mexico 68.
-Roba won Ethiopia’s first female gold in Atlanta 96, before cousin Abera took gold in Sydney 2000.
+Justifiably, for it continued a tradition begun by Bikila in Rome 1960, repeated by him in Tokyo 1964, immediately followed by Mamo Wolde in Mexico 1968.
+Roba won Ethiopia’s first female gold in Atlanta 1996, before Gelana's cousin Abera took gold in Sydney 2000.

-A word on Ethiopian names and naming, by the way.
-Tiki is her given name, by which she is known in her home country; while Gelana is her father's name; just as Kenenisa takes his father's given name Bekele for international recognition.
+Tiki is her given name, by which she is known in her home country, while Gelana is her father's name, just as Kenenisa takes his father's given name Bekele for international recognition.
 The grandfather's name would normally also be appended.